taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 ### Marq
 A scholarship student full of mischevious energy and unstoppable cheerfulness.
 Loves to find ways of subverting the no smoking rules and runs homebrew experiments in his sleeping structure.

-### Rhee
-A surgeon's daughter, she is extremely meticulous and hygienic, both physically and emotionally.
-She also has a very macabre sense of humour and is fascinated by the mental disorders that can afflict those who spend long periods of time in space without going planetside.

-### Oana
-Party girl from a small beach town who creates her own light- and sound-interactive costumes and outfits using homegrown bio-compatible silicon circuits.
-Child of PROTO-VIRS.

 ### Clavel
 Loves carpentry and woodwork.
 Always carries small knives for whittling.
 The knives are handmade gifts from his uncle Tross, who is a space welder at Space University.
 Tross visits Clavel often at the ISS Corps.